 Students have two possibilities to complete the internship module M19.
 The mandatory internship period is 6 weeks in a full-time position.
 The internship may take place in any country.
 Info Sessions about the internship and other requirements of the 4th semester will be given in October/November of the 1st semester and March/April of the 2nd semester where the info document "Study Program Overview with Focus on the 4th Semester" and the link to the Moodle course will be provided.
-All details regarding the internship regulations can be found in that document
+All details regarding the internship regulations can be found in that document.

+OPTION 1: 2nd SEMESTER INTERNSHIP (AFTER THE 2nd AND BEFORE THE 3RD SEMESTER)

+Application Deadline for 2nd Semester Internship

+Submission of form "2nd Semester Internship Application Form" to the Career Service by May 15th (of the 2nd semester).

+Internship Period

-OPTION 1: 2nd SEMESTER INTERNSHIP (AFTER THE 2 nd AND BEFORE THE 3 RD SEMESTER) OPTION 2: 4th SEMESTER INTERNSHIP (DURING THE 4 TH SEMESTER AT SRH) Application Deadline for 2 nd Semester Internship Submission of form "2 nd Semester Internship Application Form" to the Career Service by May 15 th (of the 2 nd semester).
-Application Deadline for 4 th Semester Internship There is no application deadline for the "4 th Semester Internship".
-If students don't do the "2 nd semester internship", they are required to do it during the 4 th semester at SRH.
-Internship Period The internship must take place between end of lecture period at SWUFE (after 2 nd semester) and beginning of lecture period at Sapienza (beginning of 3 rd semester).
+The internship must take place between end of lecture period at SWUFE (after 2nd semester) and beginning of lecture period at Sapienza (beginning of 3rd semester).
 The internship must not overlap with the courses.

-Internship Period The winter semester internship must take place between May 1 st and July 31 st (of the 4 th semester).
-It is optional to extend the total duration of the internship until October 31 st (of the 4 th semester) at the latest.
-Deadline for Submission of 2 nd Semester Internship Report Submission of a signed hardcopy version to the Examination Office AND digitally pdf version to the academic internship supervisor.
-Submission Deadline For 2nd Semester Internship Report: September 15 th (of the 3 rd semester) (must be postmarked by that date at the very latest) Deadline for Submission of 4 th Semester Internship Report Submission of a signed hardcopy version to the Examination Office AND digitally pdf version to the academic internship supervisor.
-Submission Deadline For 4 th Semester Internship Report: 10 weeks after the beginning of the internship.
-Exact deadline will be announced to the students; must be postmarked by that date at the very latest) Submission Deadline for Confirmation Letters / Letters of Recommendation Submission of the Letter of Recommendation or a confirmation of completion of minimum 6 weeks internship ✓ until November 15 th (of the 3 rd semester) if students did the 2 nd semester internship ✓ to the Career Service.
+Deadline for Submission of 2nd Semester Internship Report

+Submission of a signed hardcopy version to the Examination Office AND digitally pdf version to the academic internship supervisor.

+Submission Deadline For 2nd Semester Internship Report: September 15th (of the 3rd semester) (must be postmarked by that date at the very latest)

+Submission Deadline for Confirmation Letters / Letters of Recommendation

+Submission of the Letter of Recommendation or a confirmation of completion of minimum 6 weeks internship

+- ✓ until November 15th (of the 3rd semester) if students did the 2nd semester internship - ✓ to the Career Service.

 A template "Confirmation Letter Internship" may be used in order to get confirmed the mandatory internship period.

+OPTION 2: 4th SEMESTER INTERNSHIP (DURING THE 4TH SEMESTER AT SRH)

+Application Deadline for 4th Semester Internship

+There is no application deadline for the "4th Semester Internship".
+If students don't do the "2nd semester internship", they are required to do it during the 4th semester at SRH.

+Internship Period

+The winter semester internship must take place between May 1st and July 31st (of the 4th semester).
+It is optional to extend the total duration of the internship until October 31st (of the 4th semester) at the latest.

+Deadline for Submission of 4th Semester Internship

+Submission of a signed hardcopy version to the Examination Office AND digitally pdf version to the academic internship supervisor.

+Submission Deadline For 4th Semester Internship Report: 10 weeks after the beginning of the internship.
+Exact deadline will be announced to the students; must be postmarked by that date at the very latest)

-Submission Deadline for Confirmation Letters / Letters of Recommendation Submission of the Letter of Recommendation or a confirmation of completion of minimum 6 weeks internship ✓ until August 15 th (of the 4 th semester) if students did the 4 th semester internship ✓ to the Career Service.
+Submission Deadline for Confirmation Letters / Letters of Recommendation

+Submission of the Letter of Recommendation or a confirmation of completion of minimum 6 weeks internship

+- until August 15th (of the 4th semester) if students did the 4th semester internship - to the Career Service.

 A template "Confirmation Letter Internship" may be used in order to get confirmed the mandatory internship period.